HunterRatliff1/HCUP_tools/README.md

-# HCUP_tools
+# HCUP tools

- Assorted collections of resources for working with administrative healthcare databases, adapted from the Healthcare Cost and Utilization Project and CMS files
+These are a few tools I've adapted or created for working with administrative healthcare data to address some of the gaps with current R packages.
+Currently, it's mostly for working with ICD-10 PCS and DRG codes